upup1904/ulysses_splits/cyclops/UPUP_73.md

 —The European family, says J. J....

 —They’re not European, says the citizen.
 I was in Europe with Kevin Egan of Paris.
-You wouldn’t see a trace of them or their language anywhere in Europe except in a cabinet d’aisance.
+You wouldn’t see a trace of them or their language anywhere in Europe except in a *cabinet d’aisance*.

 And says John Wyse: